Battery Case vs Power Bank

 Power Bank

-Battery cases are always with your phone, eliminating risk of forgetting them, while power banks require deliberate placement in a bag or pocket.
+Battery cases remain with your phone naturally, while power banks require deliberate carrying in pockets or bags.

 | Aspect | Battery Case | Power Bank |